DESTRealm/optionally/README.md

 to `value()` and use the extra methods to gain more fine-grained control over what we want Optionally to do.

-## Really Advanced Options: Countable options and Array Options!
+## Really Advanced Options: Countable Options and Array Options!

 For certain use cases, it might be handy to have Optionally count the number of times an option was specified on the command line.
 To illustrate, suppose you